fgr101/SpeakingCards/README.md

-# English Speaking Activity Generator - SpeakingCards
+# SpeakingCards - English Speaking Activity Generator

 This simple software creates random topics for speaking activities with English students.
-Each topic has 4 interesting questions that can spark debates between the teacher and students.
+Each topic has four interesting questions that can spark debates between the teacher and students.

+The English Speaking Activity Generator is a software tool designed to facilitate engaging and interactive speaking activities for English language learners.
+This project aims to provide a platform that generates random discussion topics and thought-provoking questions to spark debates and stimulate conversations in the English language classroom.

 This program has been written using the [FREEBASIC language](https://www.freebasic.net/), a free/open source (GPL), BASIC compiler for Microsoft Windows, DOS and Linux.
 FreeBASIC is a completely free, open-source, multi-platform BASIC compiler, with syntax similar to MS-QuickBASIC, that adds new features such as pointers, object orientation, unsigned data types, inline assembly, and many others.
 [FreeBasic On GitHub](https://github.com/freebasic/fbc).

-# English Speaking Activity Generator

-The English Speaking Activity Generator is a software tool designed to facilitate engaging and interactive speaking activities for English language learners.
-This project aims to provide a platform that generates random discussion topics and thought-provoking questions to spark debates and stimulate conversations in the English language classroom.

 ## Features